sulaimon23/utils/README.md

 A few behaviours are worth knowing before you reach for them.

-- **`getFirstDayOfQuarterDate` derives the quarter from today, not from its argument.** It calls `new Date().getMonth()` instead of `date.getMonth()`, so only the year is read from the date you pass.
-It is correct whenever the argument falls in the current quarter, and wrong otherwise.
 - **`getDateTimeAgo` returns `''` when called with one argument.** The second parameter is typed optional but the guard rejects a missing `dateEnd`; pass `new Date()` explicitly.
 Its month and year buckets are fixed 30- and 365-day